kevinushey/blog/posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.Rmd

 their `stlport4` C++ standard library.
 Together, these adopt a very strict interpretation of the C++98 standard.
-While `gcc` and `clang` often take a "I know what you mean" approach to compiling your code, the Solaris compilers take a more "This is what the standard says" approach.
+While `gcc` and `clang` often take a "I know what you mean" approach to compiling your code, the Solaris compilers take a more "this is what the standard says" approach.

-With that, let's get started.
+With that said, let's get started.

 ### C++11